tobega/tailspin-v0/README.md

 Don't touch stuff in tailspin.parser, that's generated.
 RunMain is the main interpreter implementation where most new stuff is added.

+## Running the tests
+Java 16 has locked down internal modules so you need to add `--add-opens=java.base/java.util=ALL-UNNAMED --add-opens=java.base/java.util.stream=ALL-UNNAMED` jvm parameters on the command line for junit tests.

 ## Contributing
 When it comes to language syntax I will be the final arbiter and dictator.
 It is important to get things that look similar to somehow work similarly